Starting and managing hardware virtual machine instances

 When an instance is created, it is automatically in a running state.
 If you have created additional instances, you can list all Triton instances by running

 triton instance list.

 SHORTID NAME IMG STATE FLAGS AGE efb971ac myDebianServer debian-8@20161025 running K 2m

-triton instance get with the instance ID.
+triton instance ip, specifying the instance SHORTID.

 triton instance get efb971ac